chef/chef-web-docs/chef_master/source/chef_search.rst

 Use ``:filter_result`` as part of a search query to filter the search output based on the pattern specified by a Hash.
 Only attributes in the Hash will be returned.

-.. note:: .. tag notes_filter_search_vs_partial_search

-          Prior to chef-client 12.0, this functionality was available from the ``partial_search`` cookbook and was referred to as "partial search".

-          .. end_tag

 The syntax for the ``search`` method that uses ``:filter_result`` is as follows:

 .. code-block:: ruby